-Charity Care
+Charity Care - Continued

-The Hospital provides care to patients regardless of their ability to pay.
-In identifying charity care, the Hospital assesses the patient's ability to pay, utilizing generally recognized poverty income levels for the community, and identifies certain cases where incurred charges are considered to be beyond the patient's ability to pay.
-Because the Hospital does not pursue collection of amounts determined to qualify as charity care, such amounts are not reported as a component of net patient service revenue or patient accounts receivable (see Note 10).
-The Hospital maintains records to identify and monitor the level of charity care it provides.
+The System maintains records to identify and monitor the level of charity care it provides.
 These records represent the amount of charges forgone under its charity care policy and amounted to approximately \$4,318,000 in 2011 and \$2,021,100 in 2010.
-The charity policy of the Hospital provides free care to patients up to 200% of the federal poverty level and provides free care on a sliding scale up to 300% of the federal poverty level.
+The charity policy of the System provides free care to patients up to 200% of the federal poverty level and provides free care on a sliding scale up to 300% of the federal poverty level.